 To troubleshoot, run the dltest utility from the command line.
-(The dltest utility is in the connect directory and has no options or arguments.)
-This utility indicates whether needed Connectivity Series DLLs or shared libraries can be accessed, and if you’re on UNIX, it tells you the name of the library path environment variable (for example, LIBPATH on AIX).
+This utility indicates whether needed Connectivity Series DLLs or shared libraries can be accessed.
+On UNIX, it tells you the name of the library path environment variable (for example, LIBPATH on AIX).
 See SQL Connection troubleshooting and error logging for more information on dltest, and note the following:

 - Make sure all the resources that the DLL or shared library needs are available.
 For example, on Windows if you get a DLLLOAD error for GDS0.DLL, it may be that Connectivity Series can’t find one of the DLLs required by GDS0.DLL.
 (These include SDMS22.DLL and VTXIPC.DLL.)
 If you get a DLLLOAD error for one of the Synergy database drivers, such as vtx0_10.DLL (a driver for Oracle on Windows) or vtx12.DLL (the default driver for SQL Server on Windows), it may be that the target database isn’t set up correctly or that DLLs for the target database are inaccessible.